President Biden faces deadline in U.S. railroad labor standoff

 Off track: America's shrinking railroad worker ranks https://tmsnrt.rs/3yvnYto

-(Reporting by Lisa Baertlein in Los Angeles, additional reporting by David Shepardson in Washington Editing by Ben Klayman and Matthew Lewis)
+(Reporting by Lisa Baertlein in Los Angeles, additional reporting by David Shepardson in Washington and Nathan Gomes in Bengaluru Editing by Ben Klayman and Matthew Lewis)

 ((lisa.baertlein@thomsonreuters.com; +1 310-491-7241; Reuters Messaging: lisa.baertlein.thomsonreuters.com@reuters.net))